nondejus/AwesomeUnityCommunity/README.md

 * [XAsset](https://github.com/fengjiyuan/xasset "")
 * [UAS Issue Tracker](https://github.com/uas-publishers/uas-issuetracker "") - Unofficial Issuetracker for the Unity Asset Store.
 * [AssetMessenger](https://github.com/wataru-ito/AssetMessenger "") - Unofficial Issuetracker for the Unity Asset Store.
+* [RotateMe](https://github.com/mob-sakai/RotateMe "") - A tutorial for "How to develop a package for UnityPackageManager".

 ## Modding <a name="modding"></a>